The GOV.UK Prototype Kit website is maintained by a team at the Government Digital Service (GDS).

-The GOV.UK Prototype Kit team is always looking to improve the accessibility of this website.
-If you find any problems that are not listed on this page or think this website is not meeting accessibility requirements, email the GOV.UK Prototype Kit team at email@example.com
+The GOV.UK Prototype team is always looking to improve the accessibility of this website.
+If you find any problems that are not listed on this page or think this website is not meeting accessibility requirements, email the GOV.UK Prototype team at firstname.lastname@example.org

-The GOV.UK Prototype Kit team will review your request and get back to you in 2 working days.
+The GOV.UK Prototype team will review your request and get back to you in 2 working days.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 GDS is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 The Prototype Kit website at https://govuk-prototype-kit.herokuapp.com is fully compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard.

 How this website has been tested for accessibility

 The GOV.UK Prototype Kit website was last tested on 5 October 2021.

 The test was carried out by the GOV.UK Prototype Kit team.

 The GOV.UK Prototype Kit team tested a sample of pages to cover the different content types in the Prototype Kit website.
 They were: